espocrm/documentation/docs/development/api/crud.md

 * `where` - (array) filters
 * `orderBy` - (string) attribute to sort by
 * `order` - (string: 'asc' | 'desc') sort direction
-* `select` - (string) list of [attributes](../../administration/terms-and-naming.md#attribute) to be returned, sepratated by comma; if not specified, then all attributes will be returned
+* `select` - (string) list of [attributes](../../administration/terms-and-naming.md#attribute) to be returned, sepratated by comma; if not specified, then all attributes will be returned; whitespaces are not allowed

 Example: